solidi/writing/69-the-toys-that-made-us-the-first-hot-wheels-sto-n-go-playset.md

 ## The Bell Goes Ding-Ding on the Sto & Go

-Sometime in the 1970s, Ray Wagner, then president of Mattel, transmitted the need for a "Hot Wheels garage" (really, a gas station).
+**SOMETIME IN THE 1970s**, Ray Wagner, then president of Mattel, transmitted the need for a "Hot Wheels garage" (really, a gas station).
 While it remains unknown if Elliot hit the Hot Wheels launcher on Sto & Go himself (he left in 1974), it was clear to management and market research a new invention was needed for children.
 Being added to a product wishlist, Gene Kilroy, the "chassis wizard" to this project, headed up a vertical within Hot Wheels toy experimentation.

 It is essential to understand that there are numerous inventive influences when developing products.
 And in this story, there are multiple axles.
 First, "Vinyl-stay-Vinyl" (VSV) playset units, like the [Talking Service Center](https://hwredline.com/talking-service-center/) and diecast car totes, were aging.
 In competition, Matchbox had a [full vinyl line](https://www.ebay.com/sch/i.html?_from=R40&_trksid=p2047675.m570.l1313&_nkw=matchbox++vinyl+playset+1973) with a city, construction site, airport, and country (it goes on) circa the late 1960s into the mid-1970s.
 We think of this as the "Sto" influence on the product.